azon04/ZooidEngine/README.md

 * **ModelParser Tool** - import external 3D model format to internal model/mesh format.
 * **Basic Log Manager** - support grouping log, enabling or disabling certain group, and put log into file (currently too intrusive)
 * **Basic Physics** - Currently using PhysX 3.4 (put "Physx" with PhysX path in Environment Variable)
+* **Skeletal Animation** - Basic Skeletal animation, including full-body animation, partial-body animation, animation blend and additive animation blend.
+The setting/animation blend can be setting using tree/hierarchical animation blending (setup using text file).
 * **Simple Game Demo: Space Shooter** - basic input and simple spawn and destroying a component in runtime
+* **Demo: Animation Demo** - basic demo how animation set up and played.
+See "Resources/TestAnimation" for the assets used in the demo.
 * **Misc**
   * High resolution timer with C++11 or basic timer if not using C++11.